Learning Motivational Dance is one of the oldest forms of self-help; it helps to put you into a state of mind where you can focus on your goal.

 “Life is About Finding the Right Messages to Fit Your Audience in the Moment.”

 There is no one correct way to teach people how to be more productive, happy, or healthy.
 The post from Tim Ferriss explains that learning a new skill isn’t about finding the right messages for your audience; it’s about finding the right messages for your audience at the moment when you are teaching them.
 When you first learn a new skill, it can feel overwhelming.
-You may get the frustration over yourself because you just don’t seem to understand what you are doing.
+You may get frustration with yourself because you just don’t seem to understand what you are doing.
 But try not to feel defeated by this feeling of inadequacy.
 Because there is no shortage of information available online today on how to learn new skills; including everything from videos and step-by-step instructions to books and podcasts – all at your fingertips!
 You just need to find what works best for YOU in each moment; through experimentation and trial and error (and yes, some failure).

 But here’s something else that might help: Aren’t you excited about learning new things?
-Perhaps it would be more motivating if you could focus on that energy instead of focusing on perfectionism?
+Perhaps it would be more motivating if you could focus on that energy instead of focusing on perfectionism.
 Don’t look for Facebook posts or Pinterest boards that tell you everything you need to know about productivity.
-Strive for those posts that simply come from your heart; those which inspire joy and inspiration in others (and perhaps even yourself); those that teach something valuable about yourself (as well as give an appropriate amount of space for feedback).
+Strive for those posts that simply come from your heart; those that inspire joy and inspiration in others (and perhaps even yourself); those that teach something valuable about yourself (as well as give an appropriate amount of space for feedback).
 Be aware of what sort of information helps motivate people when they are learning something new; then use that information in a way that fits your audience (be authentic!), while also adding value!

 Tips on How to Begin with Motivational Dance